-The requirements for deformation capacity apply to both connections designed for gravity load only and connections that are part of the seismic force resisting system.
+The requirements for deformation capacity apply to both connections designed for gravity load only and connections that are part of the SFRS.
 The ductility requirement for gravity load only connections is intended to avoid failure in gravity connections that may have rotational restraint but limited rotation capacity.
-For example, Figure C-D2.8 shows a connection between a reinforced concrete wall and steel beam that is designed to resist gravity loads and is not considered to be part of the seismic force resisting system.
+For example, Figure C-D2.9 shows a connection between a reinforced concrete wall and steel beam that is designed to resist gravity loads and is not considered to be part of the SFRS.
 However, this connection is required to be designed to maintain its vertical shear strength under rotations and/or moments that are imposed by inelastic seismic deformations of the structure.